Meet the Coaches

 I have been youth developer for 4 years.
 What I enjoy most about teaching our Youth Reinvestment Program is seeing my students on a beautiful Saturday morning.
 My students come ready to participate and become leaders of our community.
 We grow and learn how to be aware of emotions and learn how to positively respond to our emotions.

-One of my favorite piece of working with our youth is assisting and mentoring them as they Build a Roadmap to Success.
+One of my favorite pieces of working with our youth is assisting and mentoring them as they Build a Roadmap to Success.
 A Roadmap to Success has a huge impact on my students because they are finding their strengths, passions, and planning how they will achieve their own success.

 Working with youth has impacted my life in a beautiful way; not only am I teaching the youth, but the youth are teaching and showing me that when life knocks you down you will always stay on top.
 I enjoy bringing awareness to the students their gifts and talents that they didn’t realize were inside of them.
 The youth of San Bernardino are STRONG, BEAUTIFUL & GIFTED.
 This is one of my favorite quotes from one of my students, “If life doesn’t go your way, then make it.” – Seth